WebAssembly/wasi-testsuite/doc/adapters.md

 WASI test runner is designed to support as many WASM runtimes as possible, therefore runtime peculiarities aren't hardcoded in the runner.

 In order to integrate WASM runtime with a test runner, the user has to provide a `runtime adapter`.
-It's an executable file that takes command-line arguments and translates them to a runtime call.
+It's a *Python script* that takes command-line arguments and translates them to a runtime call.
+The reason for using a Python script over a generic "she-bang" executable, is to ensure cross-platform compatibility, such an executable is expected to be a python a script.

 ## Interface
 The adapter executable must accept the following command line parameters and execute actions associated with those parameters: